raspberrypilearning/party-pinata/en/step_4.md

 --- task ---

 **Choose:** hover over the 'play' icons to hear the looping sounds.
-Add your favourite by clicking on it:
+Add your favourite by clicking on it.

 ![The 'Hip hop' sound with play icon highlighted in the top right corner of the sound icon.](images/play-icon.png)